kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_fire.txt

 ## Starting a fire

 - **Matches/lighters**: Always have waterproof matches or a reliable lighter in your kit.
 - **Fire steel**: Durable and works in all weather conditions, producing sparks to ignite your tinder.
+Scrape it quickly with the back of a knife or scraper to create sparks.
+For best results, pin the fire steel against the tinder and ground and scrape the steel towards the tinder.
 - **Magnifying glass / lens**: Focus sunlight through a lens onto tinder to create a fire.
 Glasses or even a clear bottle filled with water can work.
+This will take a while and requires direct sunlight.

 ![](file:///android_asset/survival_guide/61.webp)

 - **Flint and steel**: Strike a flint rock with a steel tool to create sparks.
 The tinder must be very dry and fine.
 - **Bow drill**: Create friction by spinning a stick (drill) on a wooden base (fireboard) using a bow to rotate the drill.
-- **Hand drill**: Similar to the bow drill but uses hand power to spin the drill.
+- **Hand drill**: Create friction by spinning a stick (drill) between your hands on a wooden base (fireboard).
+Apply downward pressure while spinning.

 ### Making a bow drill
 - **Socket**: A small, flat stone or piece of hardwood to hold the drill in place.
 It should have a small depression to fit the top of the drill.